DigiFakeAV/DigiFakeAV-v1/README.md

 > In recent years, deepfake technology has advanced rapidly, yet its misuse poses serious threats to information security and public safety.
 Existing datasets have mainly focused on traditional face-swapping techniques, failing to reflect the emerging trend of digital human generation methods.
 These diffusion-based approaches can generate highly realistic videos from speech and target images, offering greater flexibility, stealthiness, and multimodal coherence, thus challenging current detection strategies.
 >
-> To address this issue, we introduce **DigiFakeAV**, the first large-scale multimodal deepfake dataset based on digital human synthesis.
+> To address this issue, we introduce DigiFakeAV, the first large-scale multimodal deepfake dataset based on digital human synthesis.
 It contains 60,000 videos (8.4 million frames) with diverse identities across nationalities, skin tones, and genders.
 Experimental results show that state-of-the-art detection models suffer over 30% performance drop on DigiFakeAV, and user studies confirm that the fake videos are nearly indistinguishable from real ones.
-Furthermore, we propose **DigiShield**, an audio-visual fusion detection model that achieves state-of-the-art performance on DF-TIMIT and establishes a benchmark for DigiFakeAV.
+Furthermore, we propose DigiShield, an audio-visual fusion detection model that achieves state-of-the-art performance on DF-TIMIT and establishes a benchmark for DigiFakeAV.
 This work presents the first systematic effort in constructing and evaluating a dataset tailored for diffusion-based digital human forgery, highlighting new research directions for robust deepfake detection.

 ---